top of page

 Occupational Safety and Health Administration (OSHA)

-Florida employers must comply with OSHA regulations to ensure a safe working environment.
+Employers must comply with OSHA regulations to ensure a safe working environment, and must provide Workers Compensation Insurance.
 This includes providing necessary safety equipment, training employees on safety protocols, and reporting workplace injuries.
 Employers can face significant penalties for failing to adhere to these regulations.
+There are also mandatory reporting rules that apply to many organizations.
+Companies without an HR or H&S (Health & Safety) officer should use a consultant to review their Workers Comp and Safety programs.

 Anti-Discrimination Laws